tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-3.md

     _line_edit.text = ""
 ```

 This method is very similar to the one we used to send the test message to the server, but we are now using the text entered by the user.
-We also clear the text in the `LineEdit` node after sending the message so the user can easily type a new message.
+We also clear the text in the `LineEdit` node after sending the message, so the user can easily type a new message.

 Notice that we are not setting the `sender_id` on the packet here, and instead we are setting it as zero on `websocket_client.gd`.
 It is technically not necessary to set our own sender ID when sending a message, as the server will always know who the message is coming from.
 In fact, we did add some functionality on the server side to know that if the sender ID is zero, it should be replaced with the client ID of the client interfacer that passed the message to the server.
 We have done this simply out of convenience, as it means we don't have to pass the client ID to the client every time we want to send a message.